ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/date_adjustment/methodological_specification.md

 Contributors may not always provide full or correct data and the Date Adjustment method will handle it by producing error codes.
+There are 15 error codes and the explanation of each of the codes can be found below:

+* E00: Average Weekly parameter is invalid.
+* E01: The value to be date adjusted is missing from one of the target columns.
+* E02: The contributor returned end date is earlier than the contributor returned start date.
+* E03: A required record for calculating weight m is missing from the trading weights table.
+* E04: A required trading weight for calculating weight m is null or blank.
+* E05: A required trading weight for calculating weight m has a negative value.
+* E06: A required record for calculating weight n is missing from or duplicated in the trading  weights table.
+* E07: A required trading weight for calculating weight n is null or blank.
+* E08: A required trading weight for calculating weight n has a negative value.
+* E09: Contributors return does not cover any of expected period.
+* E10: The sum of trading day weights over contributors returned period is zero.
+* E11: The sum of trading day weights over contributors returned period is zero.
+* E12: A required record for calculating midpoint date is missing from the trading weights table.
+* E13: A required record for setting APS and APE by midpoint is missing from or duplicated in the trading  weights table.
+* E14: Expected period start date is missing or an invalid date.
+* E15: Expected period end date is missing or an invalid date.

+These are NOT exceptions and do not cause the method to fail.
+Once an error flag has been placed on a row of data, no further processing is done to that row, preserving the data in the state it was when the flag was raised.
-There are 15 error codes and the explanation of each of the codes can be found in the technical specification and in the code itself.
-The method will continue processing even when errors occur, this was done for historical reasons, unlike other methods in the Statistical Methods Library.
+The method will continuemprocessing even when errors occur, this was done for historical reasons, unlike other methods in the Statistical Methods Library.

 ### 6.2 Set to Mid-point – set as Y or YT or N